We Tried Huda Beauty's Ube Makeup Collection — & We Have Thoughts

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 With a massive following of over 10 million on TikTok, Huda Beauty’s makeup collection is practically preordained to go viral.
 The latest range that has gotten the beauty community buzzing?
-The Huda Beauty Ube Obsession Kit, $71, featuring a setting powder, liquid blush, and lip gloss in an electric lilac shade.
-According to founder Huda Kattan, the lineup is inspired by her favorite tradition of indulging in ube-flavored cakes on her birthday.
+The Huda Beauty Ube Obsession Kit, £66, featuring a setting powder, liquid blush, and lip gloss in an electric lilac shade.
+According to founder Huda Kattan, the lineup is inspired by her favourite tradition of indulging in ube-flavoured cakes on her birthday.

 AdvertisementADVERTISEMENT